October 9, 2022

 Sure, GA4 is not perfect.
 Some features are missing (and we don’t know whether we will ever get them), and some parts are not as intuitive as you would like.
 But it’s still under very heavy development.
 We will get even improvements/benefits that will help your business adapt to the future of our industry.

-If you think that I missed some very important benefits of Google Analytics 4, please let me know in the comments.
+If you think I missed some important benefits of Google Analytics 4, please let me know in the comments.